English Prep- Course

 Intensive semester courses

-Intensive semester courses aim at helping learners to advance their competence of English over two CEFR levels B1-B2 enabling them to further undertake their studies in English taught study programs.
+Intensive semester courses aim at helping learners to advance their competence of English over two CEFR levels (e.g. A1-A2, A2-B1 and B1-B2) enabling them to further undertake their studies in English taught study programmes.
 In addition to face-to-face classwork, learners of intensive semester courses are enrolled in virtual learning platforms.

-Before enrolment into the course each participant has to take English placement test prepared by IFL.
+Before registration to the course each participant has to take VMU IFL English placement test including an online test + a skype conversation (to arrange the test time contact Almantė Meškauskienė at firstname.lastname@example.org).
 The result of the placement test serves to enlist participants in the groups corresponding to the level of their current competence.
+The courses take place provided that a full group of students of the same level is formed.

 Duration: 13-15 weeks

-• teacher guided learning in virtual environment 15 hours
+• teacher guided learning in virtual environment 15 ac. hours

-• teacher guided interactive learning in computer assisted language learning lab 30 hours
+• teacher guided interactive learning in computer assisted language learning lab 30 ac. hours

 Number of credits 18 ECTS credits